theinvoicingcompany/econnect-psb-dotnet/ReadMe.md

 # EConnect PSB .NET Client
-A reference implementation meant as an example how to use the PSB api using C#.
+A reference implementation meant as an example of how to use the PSB api using C#.

 The Procurement Service Bus (PSB) provides a cloud managed connection to eDelivery networks like the [Peppol][0] network.